 There are really lots of fun things to do at both Hogsmeade and Diagon Alley, but these are the 13 that my 13 year old and I enjoyed the best.
 Again, both parks are fantastic and it is so neat to have a place that created such a fantastical world – one that originated in our imaginations when we read the books and amazed us in the movies.
 If you have Harry Potter fans in your house, Universal Studios Resort in Orlando, FL is a must see.

-13 Secrets to Find at the Wizarding World of Harry Potter- coming soon
+13 Things to Do with a Teen at Wizarding World of Harry Potter

 Disclosure: My family & I were invited to visit Universal Orlando Resort and were provided with one day media passes.
 I was not compensated for this article.
 All opinions are my own.